adambard/learnxinyminutes-docs/tcl.html.markdown

 }

-# The "upvar" command links a variable in the current scope to a variable in
+# "upvar" links a variable at the current level in the call stack to a variable
-# some enclosing scope:
+# at some higher level:
 proc set_double {varname value} {
     if {[string is double $value]} {
         upvar 1 $varname var